stev47/StaticKernels.jl/README.md

 - for best performance you should annotate kernel functions with `@inline` and `@inbounds`
-- the package is aimed at small kernels, use different algorithms for larger kernels (inplace formulations or fft)
+- the package is currently aimed at small kernels, for bigger kernels consider using different algorithms (inplace formulations or fft)
 - (currently) high compilation time for larger kernels or higher dimensions for boundary specializations

 ## Implementation Notes

-We use a statically sized array view `StaticKernels.Window` on which the user-defined kernel function is applied.
-Access outside the window size returns `nothing` instead of throwing an out-of-bounds error.
+- a statically sized array view `StaticKernels.Window` with relative indexing is supplied to the user-defined kernel function

-The user-supplied kernel function is specialized for all different `Windows` (appropriately cropped versions on boundaries) and thus infers away checks like e.g. `something(w[1,0], 0)` by leveraging constant propagation.
+- the user-supplied kernel function is specialized for all cropped windows on the boundary, thus eliminating run-time checks.

-These components together with the auto-vectorizing Julia compiler allow for fast execution.
+- for cache efficiency boundaries are handled along with the interior instead of separately.
+- for fully inlined kernel functions the Julia compiler manages to auto-vectorize the kernel loop efficiently in most cases.

 ## TODO

 - nicer (but type-instable) interface for kernel creation
 - abstract/strided array interface for windows (blocked by julia issue)
-- multi-window kernels for e.g. `map(k, a1, a2)`
 - think about more specific kernel types and composability
 - syntactic sugar for determining kernel size through index access:
   `@kernel(w -> w[1] - w[0]) == Kernel{(0:1,)}(w -> w[1] - w[0])`